-Prerequisite: Approval of project or research by department chairperson/ director Note: May be taken 4 times
+Prerequisite: Approval of project or research by department chairperson/ director Transfer acceptability: CSU

 Independent study for students who have demonstrated skills and/or proficiencies in Emergency Medical Education subjects and have the initiative to work independently on projects or research outside the context of regularly scheduled classes.
 Students will work under the personal supervision of an instructor.